andrew/ultimate-awesome/README.md

 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.
 - [awesome-AML](https://github.com/wangjksjtu/awesome-AML) -  A curated list of awesome adversarial attack and defense papers.
 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.
+- [abap-florilegium](https://github.com/zenrosadira/abap-florilegium) - A collection of the most popular ABAP-related repositories sorted by category and scope of use.
 - [awesome-chaos-engineering](https://github.com/adriannovegil/awesome-chaos-engineering) - Awesome chaos engineering page.
 - [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
 Tools, audits, CTFs and more.
 - [awesome](https://github.com/amorist/awesome) - Manage my GitHub star.